CityofSantaMonica/SODA.NET/CONTRIBUTING.md

 # Thank you!

-Many thanks to the [octokit.net](https://github.com/octokit/octokit.net) team for the inspiration and foundation behind these contributing guidelines.
+Many thanks to the [octokit.net](https://github.com/octokit/octokit.net) team for the inspiration behind these contributing guidelines.